-The Guideline for the prophylactic use of Rh D immunoglobulin in pregnancy care (2.63 MB) (2.63) (the Guideline) was released in May 2021.
+The updated Guideline for the prophylactic use of Rh D immunoglobulin in pregnancy care was released in March 2024.

-The Guideline includes a recommendation for non-invasive prenatal testing (NIPT) for fetal RHD in all Rh D negative pregnant women to enable targeted antenatal Rh D immunoprophylaxis (Recommendation 9 (933.49 KB) (933.49KB)).
+The guideline includes a recommendation for non-invasive prenatal testing (NIPT) for fetal RHD in all Rh D negative pregnant women to enable targeted antenatal Rh D immunoprophylaxis (Recommendation 9).

 This recommendation is based on scientific evidence and consensus among clinical experts and is not a policy statement on funding and supply arrangements for the national provisions of NIPT.
 NIPT is also known as non-invasive prenatal analysis or NIPA.

-NIPT is currently performed by the Australian Red Cross Lifeblood and publicly funded for high-risk pregnancies in the following categories:
+NIPT for blood group genotyping to determine the Rh D status of the fetus is provided by the Australian Red Cross Lifeblood (Lifeblood) and publicly funded for high-risk pregnancies in the following categories:

 Lifeblood is approved to continue providing this test under the national blood arrangements for high-risk pregnancies until alternative services become available as part of the normal provision of pathology services.